xcadaj00/DE1_project/README.md

 #### Connection of Siren

-Transistor is open when 1V applied to its base, so SIREN can turn on
+Transistor is open when 3.3V (i.e. 1) is applied to its base, so SIREN will turn on

 | Pin on board | Pin on FPGA |
 |    :-:    |     :-:    |